The Future Self Kit

 Picture the version of next year where you actually did this.

 And here's what surprises most people: the answer is smaller and more human than they expected.
 More presence.
-More time pointed at the handful of people who'd actually celebrate with you.
+More time pointed at the handful of people who'd celebrate with you.
 A year you'd be glad you spent.

 How it works

-Self-guided and async — no scheduling, no cohort.
+Self-guided and async.
+No scheduling, no cohort.
 Two weeks, about 30–45 minutes a few times a week.

-Week 1 — Clarity
+Week 1: Clarity

 Future-cast to ninety, then to the fifteen-year version you're afraid of, then back to what this year has to hold.
 Build Solomon and consult him as you decide.
 End with 3–5 priorities, each with a way to tell you're moving.

-Week 2 — One test
+Week 2: One test

 Take the priority that scared you most to write down.
 Turn it into one small experiment.
 Run it in your real week.
-Then debrief — with Solomon, and on paper.
+Then debrief, with Solomon and on paper.

 Two weeks.
 One honest answer.
 One thing you actually did about it.